Playback Notes | Reflections from a fractured timeline

 Ocean | The Expanse OST

-Rescores Bruce and Barry's moment in the cave.
+Bruce and Barry’s moment in the cave.

 Faster Than Bullets | Flashpoint Paradox OST

-Used for the restored deleted bullet scene.
+The restored deleted bullet sequence.

 Paranoid | Black Sabbath